BramHamaekers/aoc-2021/README.md

 My Solutions are in Python.

 ## KULeuven
-A list repositories with solutions, made by [KULeuven students](https://github.com/informatica-kul/aoc-2021).
+A list of repositories with solutions, made by [KULeuven students](https://github.com/informatica-kul/aoc-2021).